-The Executive Certificate in Children’s Ministry is composed of 12 credits, offered entirely online, at graduate, undergraduate, or not-for-credit level.
+The Specialization in Children’s Ministry is composed of 12 credits, offered entirely online, at graduate, undergraduate, or not-for-credit level.

 Prerequisite for all courses: Reading of Children Matter: Celebrating Their Place in the Church, Family and Community by Scottie May et al.